Duckloveshack/PyOS/README.md

 PyOS for Python 3.X
 By [Duckloveshack](https://www.github.com/Duckloveshack)

+## Windows Warning
+To use features like TextPad, you need to use the Windows PyOS batch launcher.
+I'm thinking of adding the update feature and making another one for UNIX

 ## All new language - but still the same
 Python offers new opportunities for MyOS, but it makes PyOS look very similar to MyOS.